OpenInternet/MyWebsiteIsDown/MyWebsiteIsDown.md

 * **Cost:** Pricing starts at $495/month for fully managed servers.
 Shared hosting may be available for only £125/year.

-* **Restrictions: **None
+* **Restrictions:** None

-* **About the organization and its business model: ** The Positive Internet Company is a for-profit company with offices in the UK and the US.
+* **About the organization and its business model:** The Positive Internet Company is a for-profit company with offices in the UK and the US.

-* **Additional Services: **Services are fully managed, including firewalls, databases, and backups.
+* **Additional Services:** Services are fully managed, including firewalls, databases, and backups.
 More information available here: [http://www.positive-internet.com/services/vip-hosting](http://www.positive-internet.com/services/vip-hosting)

-* **Technical needs: **You will need to have full access to your website’s backend or backups, as well as to edit your nameservers.
+* **Technical needs:** You will need to have full access to your website’s backend or backups, as well as to edit your nameservers.
 The Positive Internet Company provides technical assistance with onboarding and hosting.

 * **Get Started Now:** Visit [http://www.positive-internet.com/contact-us](http://www.positive-internet.com/contact-us) or email good@positive-internet.com

 ### More Secure Hosting Organizations:

-* **Greenhost**: [https://greenhost.nl/order/](https://greenhost.nl/order/)** **Greenhost is a Dutch company founded to provide sustainable, environmentally friendly website hosting services.
+* **Greenhost:** [https://greenhost.nl/order/](https://greenhost.nl/order/)** **Greenhost is a Dutch company founded to provide sustainable, environmentally friendly website hosting services.
 Greenhost is committed to an open and free internet, and the protection of its users.

-* **Ecological and Dissident Hosting**: [https://ecodissident.net/hosting](https://ecodissident.net/hosting) EcoDissident focuses on providing strong protection for free speech; you may want to pair hosting here with a proxied service, below)
+* **Ecological and Dissident Hosting:** [https://ecodissident.net/hosting](https://ecodissident.net/hosting) EcoDissident focuses on providing strong protection for free speech; you may want to pair hosting here with a proxied service, below)

 * **Gandi.net** [https://www.gandi.net/](https://www.gandi.net/) .
 Gandi is based in Paris (France), with offices in Baltimore (USA) and Vancouver (Canada), and supports many popular community tools and projects.